cue232s/Documentation/ETHLendWhitePaper.md

 <p>Decentralization provides more security and trust by design.
 Decentralization is a method to organise anything in a way that does not require trust on third parties.
 The trust is eliminated by executing code that does not require central government, management or central servers.</p>

 <p>Decentralization changes dramatically the architecture of lending.
 By decentralizing lending, we do not require banks or any other intermediaries for conducting a loan transaction.
 Decentralization means also that borrowers and lenders do not need to trust even ETHLend once the Smart Contract is deployed to the Ethereum network.
 These Smart Contracts provide a trustless and transparent lending environment, which is not available on todays FIAT lending market.
-Trustless means that no one can interfiere, stop or manipulate the loan once deployed.
+Trustless means that no one can interfere, stop or manipulate the loan once deployed.
 Transparent means that anyone can see the deployed transaction on blockchain ledger by using a blockexplorer.
 There is no equivalent power on found on centralized environment.</p>

 ## <h3>Trustless</h3>